 Tools needed to make this recipe

 Some of the kitchen tools out there will make your cooking and baking life so much easier.
-When making scalloped potatoes, you want to make sure your slices are thin and this can be hard to do with a chef knife.
+When making scalloped potatoes, you want to make sure your slices are thin and this can be hard to do with a chef's knife.

 Not impossible, but challenging and time-consuming.

 - A table-top mandoline cutter: Slice potatoes with uniform slices and in mere seconds with this OXO Good Grips Chef’s Mandoline.
-It sits square on the counter and has more than enough cut/slice thicknesses options to choose from and also has a guard to help keep fingers away from the sharp blades.
+It sits square on the counter and has more than enough cut/slice thickness options to choose from and also has a guard to help keep fingers away from the sharp blades.

 - **NOTE** Please, please, please pay attention when using a mandoline.
 For added protection, I highly recommend using a cut-proof glove!